With Digital Sanborn Maps, you can:

 While the addresses in the Digital Sanborn Maps, 1857-1970 database are not searchable, you can browse the maps by selecting the state, city, and date.
 See the screenshot in the "Browsing" window on the left side of this page.

-Once you have selected the desired state, city, and date, you will see thumbnails of all of the sheets available.
+Once you have selected the desired state, city, and date, you may access thumbnails of all of the sheets available from the upper right menu.

 1. Click a thumbnail to refresh the page and view the map in the Map Viewer.

-2. Navigate back to the top of the page to select a different city and/or date.
+2. Navigate back to the top of the page to select a different state, city and/or date.